Throng of volunteers gather to rescue Thai boys trapped in cave

 “They’d have gone in there laying a dive line as they went but they’ve got no idea how long that passage is going to be, how long they’ll be under water, what conditions are going to be like and how narrow that cave becomes.”

-Nick Vollmar, a German paramedic and firefighter said a Thai rescue organization reached out to him for help and he traveled from Europe with a Finnish cave diver to join the team.
+Nick Vollmar, a German paramedic and firefighter said a Thai rescue organisation reached out to him for help and he travelled from Europe with a Finnish cave diver to join the team.

 “I am a dad myself, one son is 12 the other 16 ... so I directly feel the pain.
 I feel the need to help, no question,” he told Reuters.